andreas-schoch/dominoscript/readme.md

 When the IP moves to a new domino, the half it enters to is called the "**entry**" while the other half is called the "**exit**".
 Now from the perspective of the exit half, the IP can potentially move in 3 directions: Forward, Left, Right.
 These are the **Relative Directions (RDs)**.

-Which direction it chooses depends on the current "**Navigation Mode**".
+Which direction it chooses, depends on the current "**Navigation Mode**".
 Here are some of the most basic Nav Mode mappings:

 | index |`Primary` |`Secondary`|`Tertiary`|
 |-------|----------|-----------|----------|